jf-live/FormatRadio/README.md

 * **source** optional URL for the sample pack's website (not used anywhere yet)
 * **mode** Allows overriding the mode set in the profile, set to ``convertOnly`` for sample packs you only want to convert without changing the folder structure.
 * **path** specifies the path to the numbered sample folders within the archive, this is treated as the root folder of the sample pack.

+## Local content conversion

+All local audio files to be converted should be placed in the folder assigned in the config.json file.
+By default, you have to create a folder called "input" next to the create.py file.
+Supported files are WAV, AIF, MP3, MP4, M4A and OGG.

 ### Example 1: Regular *Music Radar* archive